wxMaxima-developers/wxmaxima/info/wxmaxima.md

 You can also use the "Greek letters"-sidebar to enter the Greek letters.

-**Attention: Lookalike characters**
+##### Attention: Lookalike characters

 Several Latin letters look like the Greek letters, e.g. the Latin letter "A" and the Greek letter "Alpha".
 Although they look identical, they are two different Unicode characters, represented by different Unicode code points (numbers).

-This might be problematic, if you assign a value to the Variable A and later use the Greek letter Alpha to do something with this variable, especially on printouts.
+This might be problematic, if you assign a value to the variable A and later use the Greek letter Alpha to do something with this variable, especially on printouts.
 For the Greek letter my (which is also used as prefix for micro) there are also two different Unicode code points.